NikhilKottoli/Synkerr_Homepage/README.md

 - **React**: A JavaScript library for building user interfaces.
 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
-- **GitHub Pages**: Hosting platform used to deploy the static website.

-## 📁 Project Structure

-Here's an overview of the project's structure: